a b o u t

-As the public fund me, I aim to give back by being transparent about who I am and what I do.
+As the public fund me, I aim to give back by communicating what we do behind our lab door.
 This blog contains my thoughts, information about my career and research, and sometimes ideas which I am wrapping my head around.

-I love to mentor and pay it forward, and have a bunch of articles on career development throughout my blog for early career scientists.
+I love to mentor and pay it forward, and use this blog to share articles on career development for early career scientists.

 In the media: